mikepenz/FastAdapter/MIGRATION.md

 ### Upgrade Notes
 #### v3.0.0
 * the initial page of the `EndlessRecyclerOnScrollListener` is now starting also with `0` (like the `EndlessRecyclerOnTopScrollListener`)
+* the `filter` method of the `Predicate` was reversed to follow the API of rxJava http://reactivex.io/documentation/operators/filter.html (true means the item stays, false it will be removed)

 #### v2.6.0
 * the `ItemFilter` was moved to it's own class